jyouhanaie/monopoly/README.md

 The conda environment I used to test and develop this project is shown in the environment.yml file

 To run the game on a local host broswer, ensure the myProject file with its contents is in the same file directory as main.py.
 Then in your terminal, activate your conda environment, and change directory to the file right before the one main.py is in.
-Finally, run "pygbag -fileName-" and in your browser, go to http://localhost:8000.
+Finally, run "pygbag {filename}" and in your browser, go to http://localhost:8000.
 Now hit "ready to start" and have fun!